Header Banner

-How To: Make a Christmas tree ornament
+How to Make a Christmas tree ornament

 Spray the Styrofoam ball with a color that adheres to the scheme of the ribbon and ornaments.
 There will be white space when you make a Christmas ornament tree, and the color on the ball will help to conceal the space.